crate-crypto/rust-eth-kzg/papers/erasure_codes.md

 ### Random erasures

-For arbitrary erasure locations, the code can recover as long as we still have at least $n$ known evaluations—just enough to uniquely interpolate a degree-$(n - 1)$ polynomial.
+For arbitrary erasure locations, the code can recover as long as we still have at least $n$ known evaluations—just enough to uniquely interpolate a degree- $(n - 1)$ polynomial.
 Since the full codeword has length $N = n \cdot r$, we can tolerate up to:

 $$
 N - n = n(r - 1)